13ager/gen-x/ChatGPT-5/prompting-techniques.md

-# GPT-5 Prompting Playbook for Senior Leaders
+# GPT-5 Prompting Playbook for Senior Leaders v3

 > **How to think *with*, not just *through*, AI**
 > A tactical guide for Gen X executives who remember when "CC" meant carbon copy
+> *Now with Tree-of-Thought, Chain-of-Thought, Reflexion, and other computational patterns that matter*

 ---